 Higher End housing - we have plenty of affordable housing.
-We are on MARTA line -- build nice condos or townhomes months ago ©21 Agree
+We are on MARTA line -- build nice condos or townhomes

 East Point needs more mixed income housing.
 This will bring residents that can spend money in the city and might potentially bring new business to the area.